getbubblenow/bubble-flexrouter/README.md

 ## Generate the bubble-flexrouter password
 During installation, choose a password for the service.
 It should be random and at least 30 characters long.

-Store this password in securely someplace where the app can read it.
+Store this password in securely someplace where the Bubble app can read it.
 Ideally this is *not* on the filesystem, but in some internal app storage mechanism, since it will be stored in plaintext.

 Bcrypt the password (use 12 rounds) and store the bcrypted value in a file.
 This file should only be readable by